Charts / Trends

 Deficit chart is useful for tracking your sleep deficit.

-- Blue line: shows the deficit on a given day.
-If you sleep less then your Daily sleep duration goal, the blue line will be negative on that day.
+• If you sleep less then your Daily sleep duration goal, the Deficit/Surplus line will be negative on that day.
 If you sleep more, it will be positive.

-• Red / green line: This line shows the total deficit/surplus.
-The most interesting point of the deficit chart is the rightmost point of this line.
+• The most interesting point of the deficit chart is the rightmost point of this line.
 If it’s red, it means that you have a sleep debt currently.
 If it’s green, you are oversleeping your target.

 How should it look?

-You should strive to have zero sleep deficit, so ideally all of the lines should aim to be around 0 hours all the time.
+You should strive to have zero sleep deficit, so ideally all of the lines should aim to be close to 0.

 1.3.
 Duration